-Many of you might know the Roffignac cocktail, a fruity drink that the effete among us pretend to enjoy when they’re seriously jonesing for a beer, but for those of us with a realistic bent we have oysters Roffignac, a roguish and astoundingly good dish.
-This recipe comes by way of Howard Mitcham, who says the Roffignac, once on the corner of Royal and St. Peter Streets, was the most popular restaurant in antebellum New Orleans, founded by the family of the French nobleman who became the city’s tenth mayor in 1820.
-Howard claims that oysters Roffignac was the first “baked” oyster dish in New Orleans, and if we can’t believe Howard Mitcham in that regard, then we can’t believe anybody.
-(Trust me.)
-You’ll not find many oyster recipes that use red wine, and even fewer using paprika as a principal flavoring, but you’re going to be immeasurably surprised at how wonderful this combination can be.
+This recipe comes by way of Howard Mitcham, who says the Roffignac, which occupied the corner of Royal and St. Peter Streets, was the most popular restaurant in antebellum New Orleans and was founded by the family of the French nobleman who became the city’s tenth mayor in 1820.
+Howard claims that oysters Roffignac was the first “baked” oyster dish in New Orleans, and if Howard says so, it’s so.
+You’ll not find many oyster recipes that use red wine, and even fewer using paprika for flavor as opposed to color, but you’re going to be immeasurably surprised at how wonderful this combination can be.
 Add this dish to your repertoire as a hearty alternative to a sissy Bienville or Rockefeller.

 For four servings:

 1/2 lb. peeled boiled shrimp (about a pound raw in the shell)

 2 cloves garlic, minced

 1 stick butter

 About a half cup of dry red wine